carbon-language/carbon-lang/docs/project/principles/principle-generics.md

 ### Coherence

 Also, we want the generics system to have the _coherence_ property.
-This means that the behavior of any type is consistent independent of context such as the libraries imported into a given file or being inside a generic function.
+This means that the behavior of any type is consistent independent of context, such as the libraries imported into a given file or being inside a generic function.

 ### No novel name lookup